david-neil-hargreaves/exchange-rates/exchange-rates-server/README.md

 ### Installing Lombok in Eclipse
 Lombok is a framework used to reduce boilerplate code with respect to getters, setters, constructors etc.

-It should be installed in Eclipse so that the I.D.E. can recognise getters, setters etc. even when they are not explicitly defined in the code.
+It should be installed in Eclipse so that the IDE can recognise getters, setters etc. even when they are not explicitly defined in the code.

 In order to do this from the command line execute the following command to displays the Maven repository directory for the current user:
 * mvn help:evaluate -Dexpression=settings.localRepository -q -DforceStdout